SQL INTERSECT

 - Duplicates: Removing duplicates incurs additional overhead; consider using

-for larger datasets. - Query Optimization: Use filtering conditions (
+JOINfor larger datasets. - Query Optimization: Use filtering conditions (

-) to limit the data before applyingINTERSECT
+WHERE) to limit the data before applyingINTERSECT.

 Conclusion

-operator simplifies queries where you need to find common rows between datasets.
+The SQL INTERSECT operator simplifies queries where you need to find common rows between datasets.
 While it requires compatible columns and data types, its simplicity and clarity make it a valuable tool for data analysis.